 Jjimjilbang as a replacement for taxis

 Jjimjilbangs are one of the cheapest possibilities to stay overnight in South Korea.
 Depending on the size it usually costs between 10,000 and 12,000 Won (8.50-10.50 USD) per visit.
 It gets even a little cheaper if you do not stay overnight.
 During the day, Jjimjilbangs are a popular destination for families.
-In night time they serve as cheap accommodations after work or in favour of party people (either way because they are too drunk to find their keys or the taxi for going home is just too expensive – because Korea has no public transport at night).
+At night time they serve as cheap accommodations after work or in favour of party people (either way because they are too drunk to find their keys or the taxi for going home is just too expensive – because Korea has no public transport at night).

 A sauna for chatting, reading, and relaxing

 A few weeks later I visited a way larger Jjimjilbang in Hongdae, another student district in Seoul in the neighbourhood of Sinchon.
 There they had a much bigger selection of saunas.
 Including some which work as a sort of oven (한증막).
-These are significantly hotter with temperatures up to 135 degrees.
+These are significantly hotter with temperatures up to 135 degrees Celsius (up to 275 degrees Fahrenheit).
 In the Jjimjilbang I had visited, existed a small rounded stone house which was formed like an oven with a narrow passage to keep the heat indoors.
 Inside it was comparative dark.
 On the other end was a walled-in fireplace for burning coal.
 It was absolutely silent.
 Talking takes too much energy in the heat.
 Every visitor had to bring an hourglass inside to make sure to not exceed the prescribed maximum time in order to not overload one’s body.
 I was sitting close to the exit because the heat was increasing towards the back.

 Unlike the Finnish saunas which are the most common ones in Europe, the saunas in Korea (normally) do not have benches.
 Instead, all visitors sit on the floor – the material is mostly stone covered with mats or planks.
 In Korea, it is common to take a sauna in clothing (except in the gender-segregated areas).